-Current manager of Leeds United, Marcelo 'El Loco' Bielsa is revered throughout the world of soccer for his managerial style and is often a reference of inspiration from the world's greatest coaches.
+Marcelo Bielsa is revered throughout the world of football for his managerial style and is often a reference of inspiration from the world's greatest coaches.

-Marcelo Bielsa is an Argentine soccer manager currently in charge of Premier League club Leeds United.
+Marcelo Bielsa is an Argentine football manager who is currently unemployed having recently been sacked by Premier League club Leeds United.
 Bielsa had an unspectacular career as a player, but is most famous for his managerial career, with his methods influencing many other high-profile coaches.

 Bielsa is nicknamed 'El Loco' (the crazy one) and is known for being enigmatic in his mannerisms.
 However, he is widely respected for his sportsmanship and human values.